ahmedkaludi/core-web-vitals-pagespeed-booster/readme.txt

 ### Credits

-* PHP CSS Parser library used https://github.com/sabberworm/PHP-CSS-Parser - License URI: https://github.com/sabberworm/PHP-CSS-Parser#license (PHP-CSS-Parser is freely distributable under the terms of an MIT-style license.)
+* PHP CSS Parser library used https://github.com/sabberworm/PHP-CSS-Parser - License URI: https://github.com/sabberworm/PHP-CSS-Parser?tab=MIT-1-ov-file (PHP-CSS-Parser is freely distributable under the terms of an MIT-style license.)
+* CSS from HTML extractor library used https://github.com/JanDC/css-from-html-extractor - License URI: https://github.com/JanDC/css-from-html-extractor?tab=License-1-ov-file (CSS from HTML extractor is freely distributable under the terms of an MIT-style license.)
+* WebP Convert library used https://github.com/rosell-dk/webp-convert - License URI: https://github.com/rosell-dk/webp-convert?tab=MIT-1-ov-file (WebP Convert is freely distributable under the terms of an MIT-style license.)

 == Changelog ==

+= 1.0.17 (19 January 2024) =
+* Fixed:  The type attribute is unnecessary for JavaScript resources. #123
+* Fixed: Element script must not have attribute defer unless attribute src is also specified. #122
+* Added: Option where we can set different delay JS methods on mobile and desktop. #119
+* Added: Option for flush cache on a predefined schedule. #120
+* Added: Option to keep  cache for a long period of time. #121
+* Improvement: Automatic Resizing to fix Properly Size Image issue. #118
+* Fixed: Network deactivate is not working #126
+* Improvement: Code Improvement #125
+* Improvement: Bulk convert to webP #127

 = 1.0.16 (15 November 2023) =
 * Fixed: Robots.txt error appears when you we enable our CWV plugin. #114